 Here’s how to sprout nuts! 🙂 Here’s a great dehydrator if you don’t already have one.
 Or this one is perfect when you are on a tight budget (it’s what we had for about 15 years).
 The added step is well worth it to allow our digestive mechanisms to heal or prevent wear and tear on our guts.

 This recipe also features a bit of collagen, extra protein to balance the sweets we’re eating.
 Collagen (find it here) is also great for the texture of this cookie, which you’ll love — a bit cakey, just like a pumpkin cookie should be, and super moist.

-My family LOVES this Giant Pumpkin Cookie with Buttercream Frosting, and I think you will too!
-(Share your comments and photos with me below when you make it!)
+My family LOVES Paleo Pumpkin Cookies and the Giant Pumpkin Cookie — both with the Buttercream Frosting, and I think you will too!
+(Share your comments below when you make the recipe!)

 - cookie sheet

 - 1 cup nut flour (preferably sprouted: see How-to link in Recipe Notes) or blanched almond flour